scullxbones/akka-persistence-mongo/docs/akka25.md

 <a name="metrics"/>
 ##### Metrics (optional functionality)

-Depends on the excellent [Metrics-Scala library](https://github.com/erikvanoosten/metrics-scala) which in turn stands on the shoulders of codahale's excellent [Metrics library](https://github.com/dropwizard/metrics).
+By default metrics depends on the excellent [Metrics-Scala library](https://github.com/erikvanoosten/metrics-scala) which in turn stands on the shoulders of codahale's excellent [Metrics library](https://github.com/dropwizard/metrics).

 For this implementation, no assumptions are made about how the results are reported.
 Unfortunately this means you need to inject your own reporters.
 This will require you to refer to the extension in your own code, e.g.: